CTV

 Wireframe

 We forgo solutions such as light boxes or layovers in favor of in-page layout for SEO-friendly, accessible solutions.
-This significantly impacted our accessibility score from Qualtrics from 54% to 86% on average.
+This significantly improved our accessibility score from Qualtrics from 54% to 86% on average.

 CTV_Persona